lammps/lammps/doc/src/fix_mdi_qm.rst

 ----------

-The *virial* keyword setting of yes or no determines whether LAMMPS will request the QM code to also compute and return a symmetric virial tensor for the system.
+The *virial* keyword setting of yes or no determines whether LAMMPS will request the QM code to also compute and return the QM contribution to a stress tensor for the system which LAMMPS will convert to a 6-element symmetric virial tensor.

 The *add* keyword setting of *yes* or *no* determines whether the energy and forces and virial returned by the QM code will be added to